ibm-cloud-docs/hcx-migration-vmware/whitepaper.md

 On {{site.data.keyword.Bluemix_notm}} VCF on Classic - Automated, the architecture includes:

-* Zerto Virtual Manager (ZVM): Installed on a Microsoft Windows 2019 VSI on Classic, managing replication and orchestrating recovery operations.
-The installation os the ZVM is automated on {{site.data.keyword.Bluemix_notm}} and can be done by simply adding the Zerto service to the VCF instance.
+* Zerto Virtual Manager (ZVM): Installed on a Microsoft Windows 2019 Virtual Server Instance (VSI) on Classic, managing replication and orchestrating recovery operations.
+The installation of the ZVM is automated on {{site.data.keyword.Bluemix_notm}} and can be done by simply adding the Zerto service to the VCF instance.
 * Zerto Virtual Replication Appliances (VRAs): Installed on each ESXi host to replicate data continuously.
 They are deployed by {{site.data.keyword.Bluemix_notm}} the automation only into the default cluster.
 * One portable private IP address for the Zerto Virtual Manager.
 * One private portable subnet dedicated to the VRA deployment.